The Hispanic community is one of the fastest growing communities in America this decade.

 Henderson, officially the City of Henderson, is a city in Clark County, Nevada, United States, about 16 miles southeast of Las Vegas.
 It is the second-largest city in Nevada, after Las Vegas, with an estimated population of 292,969 in 2016.
 The city is part of the Las Vegas metropolitan area, which spans the entire Las Vegas Valley.
 Henderson occupies the southeastern end of the valley, at an elevation of approximately 1,330 feet.

-There You Have It – Hispanic Populations Across Nevada
+There You Have It – Hispanic or Latino Populations Across Nevada

-If you’re looking for a breakdown of Hispanic populations across Nevada according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Nevada according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Nevada:
+If you’re curious enough, here are the least Hispanic or Latino places in Nevada:

 - Boulder City